jbterrylin/go-helper/README.md

 | xxxConnst  | Function but receive input parameters not function                                      |
 | xxxSafe    | Function will do most  the most reasonable compromise when input parameters are invalid |
 | xxxByIndex | Function work by index                                                                  |

+SERVER PERFORMANCE WATCHER

+TIME TICKER To check go is running or not